← All Projects

 Overview

-Deceptive Reality is a solo-developed VR title for the Meta Quest platform.
-Set in a rain-soaked, neon-lit retro-futuristic city, it tells a dark revenge story through immersive first-person gameplay and cinematic pacing.
+Deceptive Reality is a VR title for the Meta Quest platform.
+Set in a rain-soaked, neon-lit retro-futuristic city, it tells a dark revenge story through immersive first-person gameplay blending intense action combat with narrative-driven story sequences.

 Responsibilities

-• Game design & level design — layout, pacing, encounters
+• Game design & level design — layout, pacing, action and story encounters

 • Lighting, environment art & custom shaders